 With the growing use of pesticides and insecticides there has been a lot of concern on the state of honey bees...and there should be as honey bees contribute to 1/4 of the pollination needed for fruit production.
-When you really think about it, these little guys are our employees!
-They are the only insect that produces food for human consumption...that's right, HONEY!
+When you really think about it, these little guys are our lifeline when it comes to pollinating fruits and vegetables!
+They are the only insect that produces food for human consumption (unless you're into eating crickets)...that's right, HONEY!
 So why are we using not working harder to preserve their health?!
 The decline of honey bees is a real epidemic as it directly effects the world food supply.
 Mother Nature should be the producer of our food, not Monsanto.

 The state of our health and the food we eat, go hand in hand.
-Wholesome eating is so important to Will and I as advocates for healthy lifestyle.
-Eating organically is so important for the state of agriculture, yourself and the bees!
-If you think about it, bees are dying in rapid numbers due to parasites, disease and largely because of insecticides.
+Wholesome eating is so important to Will and I, as advocates for living a healthy lifestyle.
+Eating organically is important for the state of agriculture, yourself and the bees!
+Bees are dying in rapid numbers due to parasites and disease, largely because of the use of insecticides.
 If it is toxic to them, and it is in our food, one has to think: is this toxic to me as well?
+Of course!

 Here's a little video about an educational program put together by Pollinator, Seattle Bee Works and Whole Foods in Seattle: